 The faculty and staff affiliated with the AIM Photonics Design Center will help you debug and refine your PDK design to create high-performance PICs.

-For a consultation with AIM Photonics Academy and the AIM Photonics Design Center on your production plans for an application-specific PIC, please contact us.
+For a consultation on your production plans for an application-specific PIC with AIM Academy or Spark Photonics please contact us.